derickongeri/steageetutorials/docs/introduction/get-started.md

 ```

 :::{note}
-Earth Engine is available for commercial use, and remains free for academic and research use. [the terms of use](https://earthengine.google.com/terms/)
+Earth Engine is available for commercial use, and is free for academic and research use.
+You can refer to [the terms of use](https://earthengine.google.com/terms/) for more information.
 :::

 ## Earth Engine JavaScript Playground